andresperezl/simplevsm-web/README.md

 This could be improved by using a more simple key-value store instead of a db, but this way was faster to get going for my simple usage of this webserver

+This values can the be picked by a SPA application to format the values as desired.